docker-mailserver/docker-mailserver/docs/content/advanced/kubernetes.md

 ##### Downsides

 - Not possible to access mailserver via other cluster Nodes, only via the one mailserver deployed at.
+- Every Port within the Container is exposed on the Host side, regardless of what the `ports` section in the Configuration defines.

 ### Proxy port to Service via PROXY protocol